Human Engineering Laboratory: Behavioral Research

-The Behavioral Research Division conducted research pertaining to the psychological and psychophysiological capabilities and limitations of Soldiers.
-Topics of particular interest included the soldier-machine interface, performance in stressful environments, and human information processing.
+The Behavioral Research Division researched the psychological and psychophysiological capabilities and limitations of Soldiers.
+Topics of particular interest included the soldier–machine interface, performance in stressful environments, and human information processing.
 Within the division, four major teams carried out the research.
 The Auditory Performance team studied the mechanisms by which noises affect soldiers.
 The Remote Operations and Information Processing team conducted research that improved the effectiveness of systems that rely on indirect or altered presentations of visual information.
 The Stress and Performance team generated performance data that quantified the effects of stress.
 The Visual Performance team examined new methods to enhance how soldiers process visual stimuli, such as conducting research into eye movements.

 Close Combat - Light and Heavy

-The Close Combat-Light and Heavy Division performed evaluations on individual Army weapons, clothing, equipment, and combat vehicles to increase the individual’s survivability and efficacy on the battlefield.
+The Close Combat–Light and Heavy Division evaluated Army weapons, clothing, equipment, and combat vehicles to increase the individual’s survivability and efficacy on the battlefield.
 The Individual Soldier and Equipment team focused on individual weapons including small arms and light antitank weapons as well as clothing and ancillary equipment such as backpacks and sleeping bags.
 The Nuclear Biological Chemical Defense team oversaw protective equipment such as chemical protective overgarments, masks, and test kits.
 The Armor team was responsible for human factors engineering considerations in tracked and wheeled combat vehicles, such as tanks, trucks, and jeeps.
 The Modeling Applications and Analysis team and the Systems Integration team developed ergonomic models and analysis technologies, respectively, that helped inform new designs.